Tarifa: History

 It was thought that Tarifa was once the site of the Roman settlement of Julia Transducta (also known as Julia Joza, or just Transducta).
 However, that settlement is now thought to have been where Algeciras now stands, while there is strong evidence that Casas de Porro, Valdevaqueros (Tarifa) was the site of the settlement of Mellaria.

-Tarifa was given its present name after the attack of Tarif ibn Malik in 710, a Berber military commander of Musa bin Nusayr.
+Tarifa was given its present name after the Islamic conquest of Tarif ibn Malik in 710, a military commander of Musa bin Nusayr.
 The village of Bolonia near Tarifa was also populated in Roman times (called Baelo Claudia).
 Roman ruins still exist near the village today.

 After the Islamic conquest of southern Spain, the city was fortified starting from the 10th century.
 Later Tarifa was held by the taifa of Algeciras (1031) and by that of Seville (1057), and subsequently by the Almoravids.
 After the latter's fall, it lived a short period under another taifa of Algeciras (1231), until becoming part of the Kingdom of Granada.
 In 1292 it was conquered by Sancho IV of Castile, and two years later it resisted a siege by North African Islamic troops.
 The town resisted another siege in 1340 from Marinid, eventually leading to the Battle of Río Salado.

 Despite its formidable defenses, Tarifa remained sparsely populated for the rest of the middle ages.
 The destruction of Algeciras after the 1369 Nasrid conquest turned Tarifa into the sole power base for the Castilian navy in the Strait area, and the influence of the Admiralcy of Castile increased thereafter.
 Tarifa enjoyed a great deal of privileges confirmed by the Castilian monarchs, while being simultaneously threatened by Muslim raids that resulted into frequent killings and kidnappings.